Signal Integration with Advanced Webhooks Guide

 Mappings

-- You can paste a sample JSON to parse the structure or map fields manually.
+- If needed, you can paste a sample JSON to let Signal parse the structure.

-- You can map multiple source fields to one target field if needed.
+- You can map arrays and concatenate multiple source fields.

 Example Mapping from Pasted JSON